Top

 Yes, if your employer’s policy doesn’t offer as much as you want, you can always purchase more on your own.
 AFLAC has great short-term disability policies and supplemental accident insurance policies.

-4) The importance of short-term and long-term disability insurance.
+4. What’s the importance of short-term and long-term disability insurance?

 I recommend having both, because you just never know what might happen to you.
 Your income must be protected, especially if you are the sole wage earner in your household.
 Your family depends on your income, and you must insure it.
 Short-term disability is typically great for working women that are pregnant; you can replace some of your income while you’re not working during maternity leave.